skevas/gohugo-theme-ananke/README.md

 Now enter [`localhost:1313`](http://localhost:1313/) in the address bar of your browser.

+## Articles / Posts

+### Table of Contents

+Add `toc: true` to the metadata section to display a table of contents

+## Related Articles / Posts

+Hugo uses a set of factors to identify a page’s related content based on Front Matter parameters.
+This can be enabled by addint `related: true`to the metadata section.
+Further information on Hugos Related Content features can be found in the [Hugo documenation](https://gohugo.io/content-management/related/).

 ## Production

 To run in production (e.g. to have Google Analytics show up), run `HUGO_ENV=production` before your build command.
 For example: